Clubs: SK Sturm Graz & Grazer AK | Opening: 1997 | Capacity: 15,312 seats

-The Merkur Arena, until 2016 called UPC-Arena, officially opened on the 9th of July 1997.
+The Merkur Arena, until 2016 called UPC-Arena, officially opened on 9 July 1997.
 It replaced the old Bundesstadion Graz-Liebenau.
 The first match played at the stadium was a friendly between GAK and Sturm Graz (0-4).

 The stadium was initially named after Arnold Schwarzenegger, who was born in a suburb of the city Graz.
 Fans, however, never warmed up to the name, and after he took some controversial decisions as the governor of the state of California many voices went up to change the name of the stadium.

 In the end, Arnold Schwarzenegger took the decision out of the hands of Grazer politicians when in 2005 he decided to rescind permission to use his name.
 The naming rights of the stadium got subsequently sold to cable firm UPC resulting in the name UPC-Arena.